 - Navigate to the Tasks configuration tab for the job (this will be the default job if creating a new plan).

-- Click the name of the desired NAnt task, or click Add Task and then NAnt if creating a new task.
+- Select the name of the desired NAnt task, or select Add task > NAnt if creating a new task.

 Complete the following settings:

 A description of the task, which is displayed in Bamboo.